 WordPress is one of the most popular Content Management System (CMS) platforms available, and for good reason.
 According to WordPress.org, it is used by 27% of all websites on the internet.
-Originally created as a blogging platform, it has evolved into an all-purpose CMS over the years, used to create all kinds of sites, from eCommerce to dynamic news sites and everything in between.
+Originally created as a blogging platform, it has evolved into an all-purpose CMS over the years.
+It is used to create all kinds of websites, from eCommerce to dynamic news sites and everything in between.

 In this post, you will be guided through the steps you need to get your WordPress website up and running.
-If you follow this simple guide, you should have your site up and running in no time.
 If you get stuck or have any questions, feel free to contact me and I will try to help.